 Gaming broadband: give yourself the edge

-Whether you prefer blowing stuff up in Titanfall, questing the night away on World of Warcraft, building your own world in Minecraft or driving like a loon in GTA V, you need to be sure you have a gaming broadband connection that can cope.
+Whether you prefer raiding in Destiny, questing the night away on World of Warcraft, building a world in Minecraft or driving like a loon in GTA V, you need to be sure you have a gaming broadband connection that can cope.

 Are you a hardcore player who needs a gamer specific package?
 If not, do the games you play need a consistent fast connection, a good ping rate, or lots of GB per month (bandwidth) to download files?